operator-framework/operator-sdk/doc/cli/operator-sdk_alpha_olm_install.md

 ### SEE ALSO

-* [operator-sdk alpha olm](operator-sdk_alpha_olm.md)	 - Manage the Operator Lifecycle Manager installation and Operators in your cluster
+* [operator-sdk alpha olm](operator-sdk_alpha_olm.md)	 - Manage the Operator Lifecycle Manager installation in your cluster